gabe-kai/Arcadium/docs/wiki-implementation-guide.md

 import os

 # Use TEST_DATABASE_URL from .env if available, otherwise construct from environment variables
-# This allows using the same database connection approach as development
 TEST_DATABASE_URL = os.environ.get("TEST_DATABASE_URL")
 if not TEST_DATABASE_URL:
     # Fall back to constructing from individual variables